Carpal Tunnel Surgery London

 A consultation with our Carpal Tunnel Surgeon is required prior to treatment.

-Your Surgeon is Dr Aoife Turner is a hand surgeon who has great expertise in dealing with Carpal tunnel release surgery.
-She uses a mini incision technique to make the scar as small as possible.
+Our surgeons have great expertise in dealing with Carpal tunnel release surgery, using a mini incision technique to make the scar as small as possible.

 |Consultation with Surgeon||£150